Artificial intelligence is quietly reshaping the retail world, not just with futuristic tech, but with real, measurable impact.

 Tools that were once experimental, like virtual try-ons, AI-driven supply chains, and autonomous stores, are becoming mainstream.
 Retailers are also forming dedicated AI teams to innovate faster and respond to shifting consumer behavior.

-4. By geography, the North America region accounts for more than 40% of the revenue share.
+4. By geography, the North America region accounts for more than 40% of the AI in Retail revenue share.

 (Precedence Research)